- What are vital records?

 - How can I identify our vital records?

-Vital records include those records which are required to recreate the School’s legal and financial status, to preserve its rights, and to ensure that it can continue to fulfil its obligations to its stakeholders in the event of a disaster.
-Vital records may be in any format such as paper, electronic, microfilm etc.
+Vital records include those records which are required to recreate the School’s legal and financial status, to preserve its rights, and to ensure that it can continue to fulfil its obligations to its stakeholders in the event of a disaster - the School’s Royal Charter of 5 June 1916 and the original statutes is a good example.

 It is necessary to identify vital records to ensure that the records remain secure, accessible and easily locatable, even during a disaster.
 The vital records form a vital part of disaster recovery and business continuity planning.